stelzinga/MF/MGT_99.Legend.md

 The last Sub-Goal, Oversight Support, is typically used for roles within an Activity that are a direct support to Oversight, without being accountable for Oversight.

 Run Goal = ovh
-The following are Sub-Goals for Run Goal ovh:
+The following are often seen Sub-Goals for Run Goal ovh:
 - Training: on the job training, safety/regulatory training, external training etc.
 - Evaluation: definition of yearly personal objectives, evaluation against those objectives, compensation discussions, etc.
 - Admin: company questionnaires, company initiatives for charity/sustainability/etc., holiday planning, etc.